1 Day in Ho Chi Minh City: A How-To Guide

 Essential Tips to Note down before Visiting Cu Chi Tunnels

 This memorial is a must-visit for history buffs, as you’ll get to learn about the history that transpired during the war.
-Remember to wear comfortable shoes, breathable clothing, and don’t forget to bring insect repellent to ward off mosquitoes!
+Remember to wear comfortable shoes, and breathable clothing, and don’t forget to bring insect repellent to ward off mosquitoes!
 If you are uncomfortable with confined spaces, the option of crawling through a small part of the tunnel isn’t mandatory to enjoy the experience.

 Both Ben Dinh and Ben Duoc entrances have the same operating hours but different entrance fees.